If a theory contains words that sound educated, as caloric deficit and caloric surplus, it doesn’t mean it’s correct.

 Conclusion

-We can conclude that elevated insulin is apt to create calorie surplus because it activates storing.
-How the body will utilize the intake of calories depends upon what kind of a hormonal environment you provide it with.
+We can conclude that elevated insulin is apt to create momentary calorie surplus because it activates storing.
+How the body will utilize the intake of calories depends upon what kind of hormonal environment you provide it with.

 You are trying to do a cleanup at home of unnecessary stuff with a family member who is apt to keep things.
 “We might need it” (same goes insulin).
 You are active and throwing things away but he’s focused on seeing what he can keep.
 So you are doing one thing and he does another.
 No matter how much you’re active, insulin will store if constantly elevated because of carbohydrates and other reasons.